mutex023/dhARMa/src/11-RAM-IRQ-stack/README.txt

 only if we maintain the same ordering of the code section when copying from L3 RAM to DDR RAM.

 Like in prog10, the stack is first on the L3 RAM, and later shifted to DDR3 RAM.
+However we do not shift the BSS.
+The main problem is if we want to do so, then the linker script should put the start addr as 0x80000000, which will result in problems when relocating the interrupt handlers and table, as the generated instructions will us addresses from 0x80000000 while refering to the function addresses.

 In the main() function we will keep toggling the usr1 led in a delay loop.
 Meanwhile the 1-sec RTC interrupt will cause the usr-0 led to also toggle.
 This will ensure that both the relocated intr handlers and the stack on the RAM is continuously